 What is perch?

 Yellow lake perch are one of the most popular freshwater fish.
-As their name says, they’re a light golden-yellow color with darker stripes along their sides.
-They have a delicious, mild taste – not fishy at all.
-You can buy them at most seafood markets and grocery stores.
-They can be fresh caught in any of the Great Lakes!
+As the name says, they’re a light golden-yellow color with darker stripes along their sides.

-- canola or vegetable oil for deep frying
+- Canola or vegetable oil for frying (can also use peanut oil)

-- Deep fryer or deep pot/pan for frying
+- Deep fryer or a deep pot for frying.

 how to make fried perch:

-TIP: If you’re using a pot you’ll need a thermometer to get the oil to the right temp.
+TIP: If you’re using a pot instead of a deep fryer, you’ll need a thermometer to get the oil to the right temperature.

-If the fish filets are still a ‘butterfly’, cut in half so you have two filets.
+If the fish filets are still a ‘butterfly’, cut in half so you have two filets then rinse and dry fish using a paper towel.

-In bowl #1 whisk the egg and water together then in a second bowl, add the cracker meal.
+In bowl #1 whisk the egg and cold water together.

-Working with one filet at a time, dip in the egg wash letting any excess drip back into the bowl then dredge lightly in the cracker meal and set on the plate.
-Repeat until all the fish is coated.
+Working with one filet at a time, dip in the egg mixture letting any excess drip back into the bowl then dredge lightly in the cracker meal and set on the plate.
+Repeat until all the pieces of fish are coated.

-Gently place the fish in the preheated oil adding as many as the fryer will hold then cook 2-3 minutes watching closely until the desired golden color.
+Carefully place the fish in the hot oil adding as many as the fryer will hold then cook 2-3 minutes total time until golden brown.

-As you remove the fish from the deep fryer, let the oil drain from the basket for a couple of seconds then transfer to the paper towel lined plate and serve right away with your favorite sides.
+As you remove the fish from the deep fryer, let the oil drain from the basket for a couple of seconds then transfer to the paper towel lined plate and serve right away with lemon wedges for a squeeze of fresh lemon juice over the top plus your favorite sides.

 how to fry fish without a deep fryer:

-Preheat the oil using a thermometer to 375° and follow the instructions above.
+Preheat the oil using a thermometer to 375° (it’s important to heat the oil to the right temp) then follow the instructions above.

-- Be sure your oil is the right temperature before you fry.
+- Be sure the temperature of the oil is right before you start frying.

 - Watch the fish closely – it fries quickly!

-If you tried this Fried Perch recipe or any other on the blog then I hope you’ll leave a comment and some stars!
+If you tried this easy recipe for how to deep fry fish then I’d love it if you’d leave a comment and some stars!

 - 1/2 cup seasoned cracker meal